-The Effect of Acquirer’s Life Cycle Stage on the Performance of M&As: Evidence from Mega and Non-Mega deals in US
+The Effect of an Acquirer’s Life Cycle Stage on the Performance of M&As: Evidence from Mega and Non-Mega Deals in the US

 A substantial body of academic literature continues to investigate whether M&A deals create or destroy shareholder